Colloidal Gelation with Non-Sticky Particles: Results

 While the two systems exhibit similar $S(q)$ evolutions, the fractal dimensions $d_{\mathrm{f}}$ inside clusters, which can be estimated from the slope of $S(q) \sim q^{-d_{\mathrm{f}}}$\,\cite{lattuada2003estimation}, are different.
 According to \figrefp{fig1}{d} (top), the clusters in attractive gel are rather compact ($d_{\mathrm{f}} \approx 3$) at short range, suggesting gelation via the typical arrested-phase-separation route\,\cite{wilson1995gelation,Zaccarelli_2007}.
 As $q$ decreases, the fractal dimension $d_{\mathrm{f}}$ drops to $2$ (consistent with the value reported in \cite{rouwhorst2020nonequilibrium}), indicating a relatively open structure at larger lengthscales.
 We attribute this to the emergent bending rigidity of bigger building blocks, e.g., tetrahedrons composed of attractive particles.

 By contrast, the gel network in the adhesive gel is more open and ramified with a lower fractal dimension $d_{\mathrm{f}} \approx 1.8$, as expected by diffusion-limited cluster--cluster aggregation (DLCA)\,\cite{Zaccarelli_2007}.
 Since the clusters in adhesive gels are looser than those in attractive gels, it is easier for adhesive colloids to percolate at the same volume fraction $\phi$, i.e., lower gelation time $t_{\rm g}$.
-Consistent with other gel studies\,\cite{zaccone2013colloidal,trompette2003ion,innocenzi2016sol}, the above results justify our gel simulations as well as the gelation criterion we used.
+The above results show that the two models we used lead to two different types of colloidal gels.

 \textbf{Gelation with NS particles.} In the presence of NS particles, sticky colloids can still diffuse and aggregate into a percolating gel network, such as \figrefp{fig2}{a}.
 Analogous to colloidal gels where $\phi$ directly controls gelation, the gelation in binary systems depends on the volume fractions of gel colloids $\phi_{\rm g}$ and NS particles $\phi_{\rm NS}$.
 Since NS particles do not directly participate in the formation of gel network, we expect them to geometrically confine gelation and compress the free volume $V_{\rm free}$ for sticky colloids.
 The reduction in $V_{\rm free}$ then leads to an effective increase in the colloidal volume fraction.
 If simply consider $V_{\rm free}$ by subtracting the NS particle volume $V_{\rm NS}$ from the total volume $V_{\rm tot}$, we can then define an effective volume fraction $\phi_{\rm eff}$ for gel colloids as below: